Sir Edward Hamilton, 1st Baronet: Decline

 Perhaps due to the injury to his head he had sustained in the action on the Hermione, or because of a degree of insanity aggravated by the hero worship he received, Hamilton soon revealed a ruthless streak.
-He was brought to court-martial on 22 January 1802 on a charge of having strung his gunner and the gunner's mates in the rigging for a trivial offence, a punishment that was both excessive and illegal.
-The offence proved, Hamilton was dismissed from the navy.
+In October 1800, he was appointed to HMS Trent and on 22 January 1802 brought to court-martial on a charge of having strung his gunner and the gunner's mates in the rigging for a trivial offence, a punishment that was both excessive and illegal.
+The court-martial was held on board HMS Gladiator with Vice-admiral Sir Andrew Mitchell, Rear-admiral John Holloway and Rear-admiral Cuthbert Collingwood among those presiding The court heard how, before going ashore, Hamilton had left orders with the gunner, William Bowman, for the guns and carronades on the quarterdeck to be cleaned.
+On returning, Hamilton, being dissatisfied with what he saw, "dammed the gunner for an old rascal" and instantly ordered him and his whole crew seized up in the shrouds.
+The first Lieutenant stated that the guns appeared remarkably clean save for the footprints of the topmen who had stood on them to ascend the shrouds some time after.
+This was explained to Hamilton and verified by the other officers and quartermasters.
+The weather was cold and frosty and after an hour-and-a-half, the elderly gunner appealed to the ship’s surgeon, who was on the quarterdeck, and after the surgeon had spoken to the captain, Bowman was cut down.

+The offence against Hamilton was proved and he was dismissed from the navy.
 He was restored in June 1802 but never again received employment in an operational role.

+George Vernon Jackson joined Trent in 1801 as a midshipman and found his new captain to be a man who ran his ship in much the same way as Pigot.
+Trent's log book reveals that Hamilton was every bit as fond of the lash, which Jackson described as being "incessantly at work".
+Later, having risen to the rank of admiral, he recalled his time aboard;

-Admitted as fellow-commoner to Emmanuel College, Cambridge in March 1802, he did not take a degree at Cambridge.
+Admitted as fellow-commoner to Emmanuel College, Cambridge in March 1802, Hamilton did not take a degree at Cambridge.
 He married on 1 November 1804, and in June 1806 was appointed to the royal yacht Mary.
 He moved to command the Prince Regent, where he remained until his resignation on 7 January 1819.
 He was nominated a KCB on 2 January 1815, and was created a baronet on 26 January 1819.
 He also served for a time as Deputy Lieutenant of Brecknockshire.
 Through his seniority he continued to receive promotions.
 He became a rear-admiral on 19 July 1821, a vice-admiral on 10 January 1837 and finally an admiral on 9 November 1846.
 He died at 17 Cumberland Terrace, Regent's Park on 21 March 1851 at the age of 79, his wife having predeceased him on 27 March 1840.
 His son, Edward Hamilton, inherited the baronetcy.